chavarera/PythonScript/Basic/Introduction.md

 ## Python :snake:
 #### What is python ?
-- Python is an interpreted , high level, a general-purpose programming language created by **Guido van Rossum** :walking:
+- Python is an interpreted , high level, a general-purpose programming language created by **Guido van Rossum**
-- Python is a high-level language nowadays most commonly used by scientists :globe_with_meridians: data analysis :bar_chart: and too many people to solve real-time problems.
+- Python is a high-level language nowadays most commonly used by scientists  data analysis  and too many people to solve real-time problems.
 - Python supports multiple programming paradigms such as structural programming, procedural, object-oriented and functional programming
 - Python is an easily readable language.